 The LCT results indicate a significant improvement in the metallurgical performance in comparison to previously released metallurgical results by Salazar (see February 25, 2014 news release).
 The improvements to the metallurgical performance are the result of a different approach with respect to conventional flotation processes by rejecting more gangue material in the initial rougher stages from the source feed prior to commencing selective flotation to produce both copper and zinc concentrates.
-Details of the metallurgical testwork and the flowsheet will be available in the upcoming PEA.
+Details of the metallurgical testwork and the flowsheet are available in the PEA.

-The metallurgical information has been reviewed and approved by Avakash Patel, P.Eng., Vice President - Metallurgy and Processing, RPA, a "Qualified Person" as defined in NI 43-101 is independent, and has been involved in the planning, observation and reporting all metallurgical test work.
+The metallurgical information has been reviewed and approved by Avakash Patel, P.Eng., Vice President - Metallurgy and Processing, RPA, a "Qualified Person" as defined in NI 43-101, is independent of Adventus and the Company, and has been involved in the planning, observation and reporting all metallurgical test work.